 - Makes band changes with

 - switch the band of the selected radio's both VFO.
 Recommended.

 - Shall always be enabled.
-Not working dupes in a contest is a legacy practice and belongs with paper logs.
+Not working dupes in a contest is an obsolete practice.

 - DX-peditions may however decide differently.